MacGarbacz/titanic-survival-roche/README.md

 ## INTRODUCTION
 This is simple data science project designed to predict whether a given person would survive the Titanic crash.

-It is not a ready-made project, but a starting point for You.
-It has been written without respecting good practices.

-We have come up with 9 tasks for you related to this project.
-Try to do them all in best possible way.
-Do not quit if you fail to complete all tasks.
-We would like to see your project, even if it is only partially ready.

-Project is written in python, as it is the most usefull to work with us.
-However, if you are ninja in other language, and want to show off your skills, you can rewrite the code to other language.

-## TASKS
-Below you will find 9 tasks.
-Start from the first one.
-Further tasks can be done in any order you like and it is fine if you skip some of them.
+### IMPLEMENTATION

+### Notes regarding TASKS:

-### TASK1 - organizational instructions
+#### TASK1 - organizational instructions
- Create your own repository on Github or other public code versioning server.
-Use content of this project to create initial commit.

- Follow the rules:
-* The solutions to all subsequnt tasks should be in your repository.
-* Each task should be solved in separate branch using any number of commits.
-You can edit the code or add additional file explaining your way of thinking.
-The branch name should be related to the task, so we can know which branch applies to which task.
-* All branches should finally be merged to master branch.
-* At the end remember to share your repository with us.
+The repository was set up on GitHub as a public repository.
+The work for each of the subsequent tasks (with the exception for task 1) has been completed on a separate branch - one per task - and merged back onto the master branch.
+The branches have not been deleted post-merging and the state of the project at the completion of each task can be investigated by viewing a corresponding branch.

-### TASK2 - sense of humour
+#### TASK2 - sense of humour

-Add a file with your favourite joke to the docs directory.
+The joke was carefully selected and uploaded in a .txt file.
+Note: the joke is subject to change in an event of an even funnier joke being found. :)

-### TASK3 - good practices
+#### TASK3 - good practices

-* Correct the code so it is easy to read, run and reuse.
-* Remember about
-  * README.md files
-  * Code comments
-  * quality and performance of code -- remove or fix badly written code
+Since making the existing code easier to read, run and reuse requires changes to the files concerned in tasks 4-6, I decided to split work on task 3 into two phases to be merged in separately - creating an alternate version of the README.md file, and making sure the code adheres to the good practices listed once the subsequent tasks are completed.
+Hence, two pull requests of the task 3 branch, one before work on the task 4 has been completed, and one at the end of the project.

-### TASK4 - feature engineering
+#### TASK4 - feature engineering
-Propose better solution for feature engineering than the one given by us.

-### TASK5 - models
+#### TASK5 - models
-Propose other prediction models than the one proposed by us.

-### TASK6 - measures
+#### TASK6 - measures
-After completing TASK5, justify why you have chosen this particular model.
-Compare it with the model proposed by us or with any other model choosen by you.
-If you haven't completed TASK5, write theoretically how can you compare two solutions.

-### TASK7 - docker
+#### TASK7 - docker
-Prepare a Dockerfile that will allow us to run your code in the container.

-### TASK8 - tests
+#### TASK8 - tests
-Write unit tests covering your code.

 ### TASK9 - prediction api
-Prepare a code that will share your model via API.
-It should be accessible by the HTTP protocol and accept and return data in JSON format

-## GOOD LUCK!!!